grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/getting-started.md

 }
 ```

-2. Add a new `auth` initialization project.
-This will login to Grafana and store the cookie on disk.
+2. Add a new `auth` setup project.
+This will login to Grafana and store the authenticated state on disk.

 ```ts title="playwright.config.ts"
 projects: [